11 Oct Where PR And IT Collide: Cyber Security

 - Train your employees on safe internet and email use.
 Can your employees identify a phishing attempt or unsafe website?
 Most breaches begin by an employee opening an unsafe attachment or link.
-If your employees are equipped to recognize and respond to potential threats, you could avoid a world of trouble.
+If your employees know how to recognize and respond to potential threats, you could avoid a world of trouble.

 - Keep your website up to date.
 Last year, more than 223 million web attacks were blocked.
-We update our clients’ website software several times a week to make sure they are protected against recognized threats.
+We update our clients’ website software several times a week to protect them against recognized threats.
 Some of the most prominent leaks, hacks and breaches of our time were caused by outdated website technology.

 Responding to a Breach, Hack or Violation

 There are always actors working hard to compromise companies’ security for their own personal gain.
-So, if your organization falls victim, having a plan in place takes the panic out of the situation and puts you in a much stronger position to recover from lost consumer trust and interrupted productivity.
+So, if your organization falls victim, having a plan in place takes the panic out of the situation.
+It puts you in a much stronger position to recover from lost consumer trust and interrupted productivity.

 Here are just some of the questions you should be ready to answer before the time comes:

-- Who within your organization will be involved in responding to a cyber security issue after it occurs?
+- Who will be involved in responding to a cyber security issue after it occurs?
 Your response team should include your leadership, IT experts, public relations and legal counsel.
-Set up an internal chain of communication, and make sure everyone is fully informed.
+Set up an internal chain of communication, and make sure to inform everyone when the time comes.

 - How soon should you notify clients and the public?
-You may have very little information early on, but it is critical that you respond proactively.
-We have seen many companies suffer in the public eye because they delayed notifying their stakeholders or were less than transparent about what happened.
-Uber’s consumer data breach in 2016 is still causing them trouble 2 years later – all because they covered it up.
+You may have very little information early on, but you must respond quickly.
+Many companies suffer in the public eye because they put off notifying their stakeholders or were less than transparent about what happened.
+Uber’s consumer data breach in 2016 is still causing them trouble years later – all because they covered it up.

 - Which stakeholders need to be notified first?
-Construct your response plan to control the story by prioritizing your audiences – your stakeholders should always hear the message from you.
+Control the flow of information by prioritizing your audiences.
+Your stakeholders should always hear the message from you.
 Be aware, though: that once you tell one group, the word will get out.
 Make sure it’s your word that spreads, and not someone else’s.